lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 **TL;DR** - I have an Ionic 2 project on github set up with unit testing, [dive in][clicker-repo], or read on.

-This blog and associated project has been around since the early days of Ionic 2, however there still isn't concrete guidance out there on how to unit test, or even a recommendend setup.
+This blog and associated project have been around since the early days of Ionic 2, however there still isn't concrete guidance out there on how to unit test, or even a recommendend setup.

-In their first release candidate (rc0), Ionic ditched their current build process (gulp) and sidestepped onto rollup.
-This was frustrating for many in the community, who were hoping for a move toward ng-cli and webpack.
+In `rc0`, Ionic ditched their current build process `gulp` and sidestepped onto `rollup`.
+This was frustrating for many in the community, who were hoping for a move toward `ng-cli` and `webpack`.

-Rather than re-write this setup for rollup, I decided to get to get as close to ng-cli as possible, mainly so we could have a stable reference point for our Ionic 2 testing framework.
+Rather than re-write this setup for `rollup`, I decided to get to get as close to `ng-cli` as possible, mainly so we could have a stable reference point for our Ionic 2 testing framework.

 This post explains the setup and how you can incorporate it into your own project without too much pain.